The Rock Lookout and Rileys Mountain in Mulgoa

 The Rock Lookout

-A set of stairs with handrails on the left side of this rock will get you to the top, from where you can take in the stunning views of the river and the Blue Mountains right in front of you.
+A set of stairs with handrails on the left side of the rock leads to the top, where you can enjoy sweeping views of the river and the Blue Mountains.

 Views to the north from Rock Lookout